Aggregations: Real-Time Analytics

 • Elasticsearch: One request matches documents AND builds the summary table.

-Benefit: You get the “Search Result List” AND the “Faceted Sidebar” (Price ranges, Categories) in 1 query.
+Benefit: You get the “Search Result List” AND the “Faceted Sidebar” (Price ranges, Categories) in 1 query, without doing a massive table scan or relying on a secondary analytics database.

 2. The Anatomy of an Aggregation